-Portrait title formatting is set in the Portrait editor under the Layout tab.
+Portrait title formatting is set in the Portrait editor under the Layout tab's Design section.

-Title styling is set under the Visual tab.
+Title font styling is set under the Visual tab.

 Page Title Heights can be set in four ways, based on the height of a row of portraits.
 The rows will expand or contract to accommodate the change in title spacing.